KiboOst/php-simpleNetatmoAPI/README.md

-# php-simpleNetatmoPresence
+# php-simpleNetatmoAPI

-## Simple php functions to get datas from your Netatmo Presence cameras
+## Simple php functions to get data from your Netatmo devices
 (C) 2017, KiboOst

+## Supported devices

+- Netatmo Weather Station
+- Netatmo Presence Cameras

-Need a simple way to get your Netatmo Presence datas with a few lines of php?
-Here you are!
+This is a simple stand-alone API to get your Netatmo devices data.

+No need for official Netatmo SDK or any other resources.

-If you need a fully feature custome API to change your camera settings, alerts and such, check here: https://github.com/KiboOst/php-NetatmoPresenceAPI Anyway, as it doesn't realy on official Netatmo API (which doesn't provide editing camera settings), it can't set/drop webhooks.
+If you need a fully feature custom API to change your Presence cameras settings, alerts and such, check here: https://github.com/KiboOst/php-NetatmoPresenceAPI Anyway, as it doesn't rely on official Netatmo API (which doesn't provide editing camera settings), it can't set/drop webhooks.

-No need for official Netatmo SDK or any other ressources!

-Feel free to submit an issue or pull request to add more.
+Feel free to submit an issue or pull request to add more (*Wellcome*, *Homecoach* and *Thermostat* support by someone having these could be great).

 ## Requirements

-- A Netatmo Weather Station and eventually additionnal modules.
 - Your Netatmo login and password.
 - Your Netatmo Connect application client_id and client_secret.

 If you don't have Netatmo App yet, just create one, it's simple and free:

 - Register at https://dev.netatmo.com
 - Create an app at https://dev.netatmo.com/dev/createanapp (Enter any name)
 - After successfully created your app, just get client_id and client_secret